-Students enrolling in the Ag Transportation program must have a High School Diploma, a recognized state equivalent or a GED to be eligible for any federal financial aid.
+Students enrolling in the Ag Transportation or Advanced Welding Technology program must have a High School Diploma, a recognized state equivalent or a GED to be eligible for any federal financial aid.

 The GED tests can only be taken at an official testing center.
 There are more than 3,400 testing centers worldwide.
 For more information, please go to: